Chichi126/Data-Cleaning-with-Excel/README.md

 # Data-Cleaning-with-Excel

+**About Dataset**

+This dataset was obtained from here; it  contains about 32,941 rows and 10 columns

 1. **Id:** A unique identifier for each customer support interaction.

 2. **Customer_Name:** The name of the customer who initiated the support interaction